OpenIPC/openipc.github.io/trademark.md

 ### Validity and Revocation

 Certification is issued for **12 months**.
-Renewal requires confirmation of compatibility with the current version of OpenIPC.
+Renewal requires confirmation of compatibility with the current version of OpenIPC firmware.

 The OpenIPC project reserves the right to **revoke the right to use labels** without refund if the device no longer meets the standards or the vendor breaches the terms of the agreement.